 - Never ask to go to lunch and never ask to leave early.
 My hours ranged from 5AM-6PM on General Surgery and then varied depending on the subspecialty.
 Some days I would stay until 11pm because the case was complicated.
 It’s all part of surgery and to be expected.
 Don’t have hopes for getting out early and you’ll never be disappointed 😉

-- I was always freezing in the OR and I bought these velvet lined leggings from Primark which saved my life!
+- I was always freezing in the OR and I bought these velvet lined leggings which saved my life!
 Our hospital didn’t let us wear anything with sleeves longer than the scrubs, so I usually layered a tank top under a t-shirt.

 - Develop a thicker skin.
 Surgery is a demanding field with long hours and a sick patient population and there’s a lot of stress.
 Few people, if any, mean badly so try not to take anything personally.